Tina Karol Charitable Foundation: Activities

 On 5 April 2022, "The Tina Karol Charitable Foundation", in partnership with the Israeli Foundation "Israeli Friends of Ukraine", purchased the necessary medicines for two Ukrainian hospitals, which specialize in the treatment of children with cancer.
 The singer emphasized that during the war, her foundation would continue working and helping children fight cancer.

 On 31 July 2022, an anti-war concert of Ukrainian and Kazakh stars – "Voice of Peace" took place in Almaty (Kazakhstan).
 Proceeds from the concert in the amount of 50,000 dollars were transferred to Karol's Foundation for humanitarian aid to Ukrainian children, as well as to support children's oncology hospitals of Ukraine.

-In the fall of 2022, "The Tina Karol Charitable Foundation" foundation implemented "School backpack" project, within the framework of which the necessary school supplies were purchased for the children of soldiers of the Azov Brigade, who went to the first grade.
+In the fall of 2022, "The Tina Karol Charitable Foundation" implemented "School backpack" project, within the framework of which the necessary school supplies were purchased for the children of soldiers of the Azov Brigade, who went to the first grade.
 Each family was given a "school backpack", which included all the necessary things for studying for a whole year, a total of 94 units of school supplies for each future student.

 On 19 December 2022, the Fund provided assistance to the Cherkasy Regional Oncology Dispensary, handing over the necessary stock of medicines and a special refrigerator for their storage to the children's department.
 As part of its activities, the foundation provided assistance with a donation received from the proceeds of the "Voice of Peace" concert, which took place in Almaty in July 2022, in support of Ukraine.

 In general, during 2022, "The Tina Karol Charitable Foundation" provided assistance to oncology hospitals in Ternopil, Chernivtsi, Khmelnytskyi, Mukachevo, Kharkiv, Lutsk, Odesa, Lviv, and Derhachi in a total amount of over 1.5 million hryvnias.

 In January 2023, in cooperation with the head of Rakuten Group and Viber messenger Hiroshi Mikitani, the Fund handed over 500 power generators to Ukraine.
 All the devices were delivered to the respective Ukrainian cities, whose energy system were most damaged by the Russian shelling.
 The total cost of generators was estimated around 900 thousand dollars.

 At the beginning of June 2023, after the Destruction of the Kakhovka Dam, Foundation purchased and sent to the victims in Kherson the necessary equipment: boats, overalls, and life vests.